dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/deploying-web-site-projects/processing-unhandled-exceptions-cs.md

 uid: web-forms/overview/older-versions-getting-started/deploying-web-site-projects/processing-unhandled-exceptions-cs
 title: "Processing Unhandled Exceptions (C#) | Microsoft Docs"
 author: rick-anderson
-description: "When a runtime error occurs on a web application in production it is important to notify a developer and to log the error so that it may be diagnosed at a la..." ms.author: riande ms.date: 06/09/2009 ms.assetid: 5bc1afd5-2484-4528-b158-ab218ba150e8
+description: "When a runtime error occurs on a web application in production it is important to notify a developer and to log the error so that it may be diagnosed at a la...
+(C#)" ms.author: riande ms.date: 06/09/2009 ms.assetid: 5bc1afd5-2484-4528-b158-ab218ba150e8